 ③ Target practice.
 Before you start your writing session, set yourself a goal or target.
 Write it on the top of your page, or type it out on a new Word Doc.
 It helps to have something to aim for — especially if you’re in competition with your own pre-set ideas of what you can achieve.
 The idea is to keep calm, to follow your instinct, and to trust your story and your characters.

 ④ You’re out of order (and that’s fine).
-We expect our first drafts to look like finished and beautifully published novels.
+We expect our first drafts to look like finished, beautifully published novels.
 This is crippling, yes, and also a waste of time.
-You don’t get build a jet from a paper aeroplane.
 Your sentences or paragraphs don’t have to be smart soldiers on parade, all in single file.
-They can be kids on a jungle gym, cookies of all shapes and sizes.
+They can be kids on a jungle gym, or cookies of all shapes and sizes.
 They can even be mixed metaphors like this paragraph here.
-Just get down what’s in your head, in your imagination.
+Just get down what’s in your head.
 If you get stuck on one paragraph or even a scene – change the swim lane.
-Jump ahead or back to another scene.
+Jump to another scene.
 Who’s the author here anyway?

 ⑤ Don’t stop for perfect — it takes too long!
 The idea is, as always, to keep the hand moving — to follow the story running on ahead of you.
 For example, say you want to describe a heroine’s hairstyle, don’t stop your writing to climb into your thesaurus – write the first thing that comes to mind.
 Latch on to an image, a spark.
 Her hair was streaked with colour like a melting fudge sundae.
 If nothing comes to mind, just write a nice, expensive hair cut – you can revise it later.

 ⑥ Seriously, don’t worry about spelling or grammar.
 Your manuscript will be checked at the end of the process.
-It doesn’t make sense to make sure every word is spelled correctly or about dangling participles – whatever those are – if there’s a possibility that you’re going to cut a lot of text in a subsequent draft.
+It doesn’t make sense to make sure every word is spelled correctly if there’s a possibility that you’re going to cut a lot of text in a subsequent draft.
 There are words I consistently spell wrong.
 I remind myself I’m a creative writer; not an English teacher.